johnnolan/johnnolan.dev/src/hcta/articles/ams-three-architecture.md

 - Empathy and support for people when things go wrong
 - Provide high level business and technology requirements to the technical teams
 - Empower teams to own their work
-- Share the understanding of where we are (AS IS)
+- Share the understanding of where we are (ASIS)
-- Provide the vision of where we are going (TO BE)
+- Provide the vision of where we are going (TOBE)
 - Be the bridge between the business and technical teams

-These responsibilities give you a split of two main skill areas:
+Two common responsibilities areas are:

 1. Communication
 2. Technical knowledge